-As of the end of the third quarter of 2010, the 50 percent probable draw on Program Contingency is \$210 million.
-The potential draw ranges from about \$75 million to \$350 million.
+As of the end of the fourth quarter of 2010, the 50 percent probable draw on Program Contingency, including alternate Oakland detour costs and risks, is \$218 million (see Figure 1).
+The potential draw, including alternate Oakland detour costs and risks, ranges from about \$95 million to \$350 million.
+Therefore, the current Program Contingency balance is sufficient to cover the cost of currently identified risks and the TBPOC-approved alternate Oakland detour work.

-The current Program Contingency balance is sufficient to cover the cost of currently identified risks.
-Risk mitigation actions are continuously developed and implemented to reduce the potential draw on the Program Contingency.
+In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the Program Contingency.